snpetlova/exam-recipes-website-project/README.md

 1. Clone the repository.
 2. Install dependencies using `npm i`.
+3. Install react icons using `npm install react-icons font-awesome`.
-3. Setup backend server:
+4. Setup backend server:
   - Open a terminal and navigate to the `server` directory;
   - Open `src` folder;
   - Start server using `npm start`.
 The server will run at [http://localhost:3001](http://localhost:3001).
-4. Setup the frontend server:
+5. Setup the frontend server:
   - Open another terminal and navigate to the `client` directory;
   - Start server using `npm start`.
 The server will run at [http://localhost:3000](http://localhost:3000).
-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access Flavor Fiesta.
+6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access Flavor Fiesta.

 ## Technologies used